 Population of Stonehouse approx. 7500

 The Regal Cinema in Gloucester Road was built in 1937, it replaced the old Regal in the Laburnum which burnt down.

-The Moreton Valance Section of the M5 commenced June 1969, completed in March 1971.
-The length 6.3 miles and the contract was awarded to Costain for a price of £5.5 million.
+The building of the 6.3 mile section Moreton Valance Section of the M5 commenced June 1969, completed in March 1971.
+The l contract was awarded to Costain for a price of £5.5 million.